finos/open-developer-platform/docs/development-infrastructure/continuous-integration/clojure.md

 ```

 ## Continuous Integration
 Check [Travis CI support for Clojure](https://docs.travis-ci.com/user/languages/clojure/) in order to run build, test and deployment processes periodically or on commit.
-A ([.travis.yml](https://github.com/symphonyoss/clj-symphony/blob/master/.travis.yml)) is available in the Symphony program's clj-symphony project.
+A ([.travis.yml](https://github.com/symphonyoss/clj-symphony/blob/master/.travis.yml)) is available in the clj-symphony project.